Cooperative Distributed MPC via Decentralized Real-Time Optimization: Implementation Results for Robot Formations: Experimental Results

 In addition to the overall ADMM execution time, we are interested in the time required for Steps 3, 4, and 6 of Algorithm~\ref{alg:ADMM}.
 Table~\ref{tab:admm} therefore further shows the median and maximum time spans the robots spent on these individual steps.
 The time given for Steps 4 and 6 includes the following five substeps: (i) write the variables into an \texttt{LCM} message, (ii) publish the \texttt{LCM} message, (iii) wait for messages sent by neighbors, (iv) write the received variables into local data structures, and (v) if necessary, resend messages to neighbors.
 For Step~4, the time span also includes computing the average in Step~5.
 Table~\ref{tab:admm} shows that, in most cases, solving the subsystem QP with \texttt{qpOASES} is significantly faster than exchanging trajectories with neighbors.

 As another metric for the execution time, we analyze how much time each robot has spent solving the subsystem QP and communicating/waiting.
 Table~\ref{tab:admmRel} reports the time each robot spent in Steps 3 and Steps 4--6 compared to the total time it spent running ADMM.
-All robots spend more time communicating or waiting for their neighbors than solving their quadratic subproblem.
+All robots spent more time communicating or waiting for their neighbors than solving their quadratic subproblem.
 Even though all subproblem QPs have the same structure, robots three and four take less time in Step 3 of Algorithm~\ref{alg:ADMM} than robots one and two.
-This due to performance differences between the workstation computers used to run the DMPC controller for robots three and four compared to robots one and two.
+This is due to performance differences between the workstation computers used to run the DMPC controller for robots three and four compared to robots one and two.

-\subsection{Non-convex minimum-distance constraints and dSQP}
+\subsection{Non-convex Minimum-distance Constraints and dSQP}

 The DMPC scheme discussed in the previous subsection relies on cost coupling to meet the formation control specifications.
 In this section, we additionally enforce a minimum-distance constraint between neighbors such that for all ${i \in \{2,3,4\}}$ we enforce coupled state constraints where $j = i-1$ and $d = 0.4\,\mathrm{m}$.
-Therefore, OCP~\eqref{ocp}~here is a non-convex Quadratically Constrained Quadratic Program~(QCQP), where the distance constraint~\eqref{eq:distanceConstraint} is included in the subsystem inequality constraints~\eqref{nlp:ineq} of robots two to four.
+Therefore, OCP~\eqref{ocp}~here is a non-convex quadratically constrained quadratic program~(QCQP), where the distance constraint~\eqref{eq:distanceConstraint} is included in the subsystem inequality constraints~\eqref{nlp:ineq} of robots two to four.

 We soften the collision avoidance constraints as described in Remark~\ref{rem:softOCP} and we solve the soft OCP with dSQP.
 To this end, we run five SQP iterations per MPC step and three ADMM iterations per SQP iteration.
 That is, we set $q_\mathrm{max} = 5$ and ${l_\mathrm{max} = 3}$ in Algorithm~\ref{alg:dSQP}.
 We again tune $\rho$ in the range $\{0.1,1,10,100\}$ and choose $\rho = 1$.
+As for ADMM, we warm-start Algorithm~\ref{alg:dSQP} and set $z^0$ and $\gamma^0$ to the shifted values obtained in the previous MPC step.
+We use the Gauss-Newton Hessian approximation $H_i= \nabla_{z_iz_i}^2 f_i$ and therefore omit an initialization for $\nu$ and $\mu$.